 As craft breweries, wineries and distilleries continue to produce a staggering amount of innovative products, controlling expenses as you grow your portfolio is important to ensure sustainable growth for your distribution company.
 Understanding the dynamics of fluctuating fuel costs and increasingly narrow margins is just the beginning of developing a successful plan to reduce preventable costs.
 Many supply chain issues start before the truck even arrives at the warehouse.

 Whether you are looking to upgrade your logistics software or simply want to make your distribution business more efficient, these tips will help you prioritize your tasks and set attainable benchmarks to help moderate inefficiency.

 The more effective your order fulfilment process, the more confident your partners will be.
-As you develop your sales network, make sure to service each account on a regular basis and understand what their top selling brands are so that you are always ready for their next order.
-Often, inventory confusions leads to needless supply orders from retailers who want to protect against any out-of-stocks of their most popular brands.
+As you develop your sales network, make sure to service each account on a regular basis and understand what their top-selling brands are so that you are always ready for their next order.
+Often, inventory confusions lead to needless supply orders from retailers who want to protect against any out-of-stocks of their most popular brands.

 Give your suppliers ample warning for pick-ups so you can plan your fleet schedule accordingly.
 Determining the patterns of your partners is a quick and easy fix to keeping your fuel and freights costs down.

 Excel sheets just don’t suffice any more.
 Take the time to find a beverage distribution logistics software that fits the needs and budget of your business.
 The longer you wait, the harder it will be to compete with larger, fully integrated distribution companies who understand the importance of streamlined logistic processes.